-- 49. Remember that the use of water in hot water drills could contaminate the isotopic and chemical record within the glacier ice. - 50.
-Given that the hydrological systems under glaciers and ice sheets are connected to the wider environment and downstream contamination could occur, exercise caution when using chemical-based fluids to drill to the base of an ice sheet. - 51.
+Given that the hydrological systems under glaciers and ice sheets are connected to the wider environment and downstream contamination could occur, exercise caution when using chemical-based fluids to drill to the base of an ice sheet.
+Similar caution is necessary when drilling is made through ice shelves to ocean beneath.
 For further information on activities in subglacial environments, please consult SCAR's Code of Conduct for the Exploration and Research of Subglacial Aquatic Environments.